larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 when it when it was moved into different places with the arm.
 And here's more picking up.
-Here's the actual arm AM farm.
+Here's the actual arm, AMF arm.
 And it's got a fair pile of blocks here.
 (8:02)
-And there's gospar.
+And there's Gosper.
 And there's that moment it just put the nomin back up there, I think.
 And then it's kind of picking up